-Studies employing each process- and pattern-oriented approach have undoubtedly advanced community ecology and yielded several significant findings.
-Ecologists emphasize the distinction between static community traits (patterns) and dynamic mechanisms (processes) (Paine 1992), recognizing the role of each.
-Neither approach holds inherent superiority in revealing complexity (Schmitz 2010), and we acknowledge the difficulties of achieving generality, realism, and precision simultaneously in each type of research (Levins 1966).
-However, tension persists between the two approaches (Mittelbach and McGill 2019), with researchers often critiquing each other and engaging in unproductive debates.
-Process-oriented results may face scrutiny for their context-dependency, limiting general predictive capability.
-Criticisms, exemplified by Lawton's remarks, highlight perceived inadequacies in traditional process-oriented studies (Lawton 1999, 2000).
-Conversely, patterns, derived from aggregating data across studies, offer insights into average trends but lack causal inference (Schmitz 2010).
-(Catford et al. 2022; Enquist et al. 2024; Halpern et al. 2023; Shinohara et al. 2023; Spake et al. 2022; Travassos-Britto et al. 2021)Simberloff (2004) argues that general ecological laws may not always be applicable in specific management contexts, emphasizing the ongoing significance of advancing ecology at multiple scales, including traditional community ecology.
-Comparing this fruitless dispute to cookie baking, one perspective advocates for comparing finished cookies to discern patterns, while the other emphasizes focusing solely on the baking process itself.
-Despite the undeniable importance of both perspectives in making delicious cookies, they seem to engage in a state of mutual denial, each asserting the superiority of its approach over the other.
+Studies employing each process- and pattern-oriented approach have undoubtedly advanced community ecology and yielded several significant findings, however, tension persists between the two approaches (Mittelbach and McGill 2019), with researchers often critiquing each other and engaging in unproductive debates.
 Consequently, these two approaches appear to exist independently, evolving separately within the field (Box 1: History of Community Ecology in Ocean Ecosystems).
-In Japan, studies related to community ecology have oscillated between these two approaches, with pattern-oriented methodologies gaining prominence in recent years (Figure 1).
-This trend appears to be mirrored worldwide (Anderson 2021).
+In the case of Intertidal Rocky Shore, an invention of manipulative field experiment strongly promoted process-oriented studies, and derived fruitful findings, such as niche competition (Connel 1961) and top-down control by keystone predators (Paine 1966).
+However, accumulation of process-oriented results faced scrutiny for their context-dependency and therewith limiting general predictive capability, as exemplified by Lawton's remarks, highlight perceived inadequacies in traditional process-oriented studies (Lawton 1999, 2000), as detailed discussed in the section of Significance.
+Consequently, since around 2000, pattern-oriented research has been paid much attention, which derived from aggregating data across studies offer insights into average trends, although it lacks causal inference (Schmitz 2010).

-Vellend (2016) proposed using population genetics theory as a mean to alleviate this conflict structure.
+Notably, Vellend (2016) proposed using population genetics theory as a means to alleviate this conflict structure.
 He divides processes into a hierarchy of lower-order and higher-order processes, arguing that clarifying higher-order processes improves the connection to patterns.
-However, no matter how many times we consider it, understanding the way of life and strategies of individual organisms requires clarification of lower-order processes, and it continues to fascinate us.
+This idea seemingly encourages process-oriented research; however, it advises against focusing solely on lower-order processes that explore the ways of life and strategies of individual organisms.
+We consider it would be underestimation of lower-order processes, because they are necessary to understand each ecosystem and for practical conservation (Simberloff 2004) and they continue to motivate and fascinate many ecologists and nature enthusiasts.
+Nevertheless, some researchers, especially those conducting process-oriented research like ourselves, perceive a trend that process-based research become not to popular, especially in Japan, with pattern-oriented methodologies gaining prominence in recent years (Figure 1).
+This trend appears to be mirrored worldwide (Anderson 2021).

-To begin with, there is no clear consensus on the distinction between pattern-oriented and process-oriented studies.Figure 2 is a conceptual diagram illustrating the number of species addressed by five authors interested in process-oriented studies, highlighting the hierarchy of studies.
+Recently, many papers pointed out current problems in (community) ecology and suggests the more appropriate approaches for (community) ecological research to become more practical and reliable as science (Catford et al. 2022; Enquist et al. 2024; Halpern et al. 2023; Shinohara et al. 2023; Spake et al. 2022; Travassos-Britto et al. 2021).
+Needless to say, such agendas will develop whole ecological research in the next step.
+In contrast, here in this paper, we shall consider how we select and decide research theme individual levels, in the perspective of interest, methods, and importance.
+Going back to basics, we should begin with recognizing that the distinction between pattern- and process-oriented studies lacks a clear definition.
+Figure 2 is a conceptual diagram illustrating the number of species addressed by five authors interested in process-oriented studies, highlighting the hierarchy of studies.
 Among these authors, only the researcher focusing on microbial communities identifies their work as pattern-oriented, while the rest consider their studies to be process-oriented.
 Where would you position your own research in this hierarchy?
 Do you consider your research to be pattern- or process-oriented?
 The position in this hierarchy may be mostly determined by the “interests” of each researcher.
 When we, as ecologists, choose our research themes, individual “interests” often play a major role; we find certain topics or questions subjectively more interesting or attractive.